rezacsedu/Intrusion-Detection-Spark-Conv-LSTM/README.md

-# A Scalable and Hybrid Deep Learning-based Intrusion Detection System using Convolutional-LSTM Network
+# A Scalable Deep Learning-based Intrusion Detection System using Conv-LSTM Network
 Intrusion detection system with Apache Spark and deep learning

 # Why and how to use this repository?